-Turn Your One-on-Ones Around by Asking the Right Questions.
+Turn Your One-on-Ones with staff Around by Asking the Right Employee One on One Meeting Questions.

 One On One meetings with staff are one of those under appreciated management arts.
-Do One on Ones done right they will put you on the path to management Nirvana.
-Instead of trying harder, turn your meetings around by asking the right employee One on One meeting questions.
+Do One on Ones done right and they will put you on the path to management Nirvana.
+But like everything, there is a right and a wrong way to do things.
+Instead of trying harder, turn your meetings around by asking the right Employee One on One meeting questions.
 Sometimes less is more.
 By getting your employees to do the talking, you can get better results than by doing all the talking yourself.
 This is an active listening skill that is totally underrated.

 PPS: Are you getting the most from your employee One-on-Ones?
-Find out best practice in my free short course 3 Steps 2 Easy 1 on 1s
+Find out best practice in my free short manager training course 3 Steps 2 Easy 1 on 1s

 What do you Want From Your One-on-One Meetings?